 - Assign a Treasurer to handle funds either from the office or from participating students for the journal’s binding;

-- Assign a Printer to oversee the binding and finishing of the
+- Assign a Printer to oversee the binding and finishing of the journal; and

 - Create or assign someone to create a digital version of the journal from the PDFs provided.
 The Treasurer and Printer may be the same person.